quytc/Linearizability/README.md

       Where algorithm_name is the name of the verified algorithm.

-   For example: You can verify linearizability of Treiber algorithm by the command: $/run -p linearizability -e Treiber.
+   For example: You can verify linearizability of Treiber algorithm by the command:

-   The algorithm examples can be found in \src\examples including
+      $/run -p linearizability -e Treiber.

+   Here is the list of algorithms that you can run:
       + Stack: Treiber, HSYstack
       + Queue: MS, TwolockMS; ElimMS; HWqueue; DGLM
       + Lock-based set: Pessimistic, Optimistic, Lazyset